 Radiant In-Floor Heat

 Hot air rises.
-With Radiant In-Floor heat, you can utilize this principle and achieve more comfortable and consistent heating in your home, while being more energy efficient.
+With Radiant In-Floor heat, you can utilize this principle and achieve more comfortable and consistent heating in your home.
+While also being more energy-efficient.

-A radiant in-floor heating system is installed by running a network of flexible pipe in your floors, and connecting that pipe to a special piping system.
-Hot water is circulated through the pipe and the heat is absorbed by the insulation layer under your carpet, tile, or wood flooring.
+A radiant in-floor heat system is installed by running a network of flexible pipe in your floors.
+Then connecting that pipe to a special piping system.
+Hot water circulates through the pipe and the heat is absorbed by the insulation layer under your carpet, tile, or wood flooring.
 The heat then rises to warm your room.
 The results are a more uniform temperature throughout the radiant-heat area, and less heat loss when compared to a traditional furnace force-air system.